top of page

 Could Your Intense Gifted Underachiever Have Undiagnosed ADHD?

-Some gifted kids with poor academic performance have unrecognized signs of inattentive ADHD.
-Should you consider an assessment?
+Some gifted kids with low academic performance have unrecognized signs of inattentive ADHD.
+Could an assessment be helpful?

 Tips for a Smoother Morning Routine with Your Gifted/2e Kid